KILTprotocol/spec-ext-credential-api/readme.md

 If the attester requires payment to issue this credential, the `quote` MUST be present.
 If the attester does not require payment to issue this credential, the `quote` MUST NOT be present.

+If the `owner` DID URI is provided and the extension controls this DID, then it SHOULD NOT be changed.
+Legacy attesters provide meaningless values in this field, so if the extension does not control this DID then the value MUST be changed to the DID the user chooses.

 DApp and extension MAY start verification workflows before this event.
 The extension MAY start verification workflows after this event.